 When attendees join Brella, they go through 4 steps (Welcome, Availability, Interests(Matchmaking), and Profile) to ensure their event profile and networking possibilities are set up optimally.

 Include in the invite email the two steps when joining the event in Brella.
 First, the attendee will have to create an account, then create an event profile.

 4. Landing on the event homepage 🏠

-👉 After the registration is done, the attendees will land on the event homepage.
+👉 After the registration is done, attendees will land on the event homepage.

-This page is the engagement portal for the attendee to access any area of the event.
+This page is the engagement portal for attendees to access any area of the event.
 Learn how this page can benefit you, as the organizer, and the attendees together.

 Learn how this page can benefit you, the organizer, and your participants.
 Learn more here: Make the most of your event homepage!

 👉 When attendees land on this page, they will have access to the participant's list.